• Link to Facebook

 Completion Track

-Sunbridge’s Waldorf Elementary Teacher Education Completion Track is an opportunity for elementary educators with substantial experience as lead teachers in Waldorf grades 1-8 classrooms, as well as relevant prior coursework or training, to apply their background to earn a Sunbridge diploma.
+Sunbridge’s Waldorf Elementary Teacher Education Completion Track is a unique opportunity for seasoned Waldorf elementary educators with a minimum of 5 years of full-time teaching experience in an AWSNA-affiliated school, as well as relevant prior coursework or training, to apply their background to earn an AWSNA-approved diploma in just 13 months.

 • Design activities or lessons that address the appropriate development of children’s thinking, feeling, and willing (commonly called cognition, affect, and behavior)